When planning your trip, it’s important to note that:

 - The only assistance animals allowed on board the airplane are dogs.

-- Starting November 15, 2019, this service is free only in countries where regulations recognize the concept of emotional support animals, in other words, on international flights to or from the United States, Colombia and Mexico; and on domestic flights within Colombia.
+- This service is free only in countries where regulations recognize the concept of emotional support animals, in other words, on international flights to or from Colombia and Mexico; and on domestic flights within Colombia.
 If your trip doesn’t correspond to one of these routes, your pet can travel with the transportation service for animals in the cabin or in the hold.

 - One emotional support dog per passenger may be transported and it must be at least 4 months old.